anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Be content with what you have, rejoice in the way things are.
-When you realize there is nothing lacking, the whole world belongs to you."</i>
+<i>"As you walk in God's divine wisdom, you will surely begin to see a greater measure of victory and good success in your life."</i>
 <br>
-<b>- Lao Tzu</b>
+<b>- Joseph Prince</b>
 </blockquote>
 </p>